https://politicalresearch.org/2022/01/12/capitol-offenses-january-6th-2021-ongoing-insurrection

 Among the various obstacles to adopting block and build strategies capable of overcoming racial and religious authoritarianism, three closely related problems concern us here:

-• Disorientation with the Three-Sided Struggle
+- Disorientation with the Three-Sided Struggle

-• Confusion about how to fight a culture war
+- Confusion about how to fight a culture war

-• Discomfort with a pro-democracy stance
+- Discomfort with a pro-democracy stance

 Three-Sided Struggle

 In our experience, progressives have tended to imagine that they are in a two-sided fight: the majority of “the people” (have-nots, etc.) on one side and organized power (government and/or corporations) on the other.
 A more useful schematic is the three-sided conflict.
 Social justice campaigners must contend with both the dominant institutions, which for the most part are trying to maintain the status quo, and the social, cultural, and political forces trying to make the society less inclusive, less democratic, and less just.
 This social movement Right is also in contest with both justice movements and with dominant institutions that they regard as insufficiently aligned with their priorities.
 White nationalists assail the government and dominant institutions for being insufficiently White supremacist.
 Christian nationalists bemoan the insufficiently patriarchal social order.
 Law and order “patriots” claim the right to act out armed vigilante fantasies against both social justice activists and office holders who fail to agree with them.
-Libertarian activists and militiamen decry as “socialist” or “totalitarian” the most modest of safety net programs seen as benefiting the undeserving
+Libertarian activists and militiamen decry as “socialist” or “totalitarian” the most modest of safety net programs seen as benefiting the undeserving.

 One could caricature the last forty years in America as a drama in which liberals and progressives have fought hard yet won less and less from governing institutions that increasingly enacted agendas of the Right.
 The social movement Right has pulled the Overton window (the range of political ideas considered acceptable in mainstream society) so far towards itself that ideas once the province of overt White supremacists (especially the profoundly anti-Black framing of “welfare reform” and the “war on drugs”) became bipartisan common sense.
 The Christian Right pushed its “family values” agenda—meaning opposition to reproductive rights, human rights for women, and the basic humanity of LGBTQ people—into the central platform of the GOP.
 Meanwhile, centrist Democrats responded not with a defense of justice and progressive values, but with formation of the Democratic Leadership Council (DLC), a body dedicated to holding onto power by appealing to White conservatives, openly attacking progressives, and compromising with Right.

 Trump’s 2016 election awakened many progressives and liberals to the scale of power built by the social movement Right, but habits die hard.
 Progressives have had difficulty adjusting to a more expansive power map that takes the Right seriously.
-One expression of this partial adjustment: the tendency for progressives to think of the Right as a monolith, rather than as a complex ecosystem of cooperating and competing movements and interests, and to craft umbrella terms (e.g., “religious political extremists,” “radical right”) more useful for denouncing one’s adversaries than for explaining or competing with them. three-sided fight model helps us to understand the social movement Right as made up of overlapping factions brought together by a desire to gain and hold institutional power–that is, win elections, shape policies, stack the courts, and to the extent possible change the rules of the game so that their gains are hard to reverse.
+One expression of this partial adjustment: the tendency for progressives to think of the Right as a monolith, rather than as a complex ecosystem of cooperating and competing movements and interests, and to craft umbrella terms (e.g., “religious political extremists,” “radical right”) more useful for denouncing one’s adversaries than for explaining or competing with them.
+A three-sided fight model helps us to understand the social movement Right as made up of overlapping factions brought together by a desire to gain and hold institutional power–that is, win elections, shape policies, stack the courts, and to the extent possible change the rules of the game so that their gains are hard to reverse.
 This model can inform strategies for defending ourselves from direct attacks, identify and exploit wedges in our adversaries’ coalition, effectively advance justice-oriented policies, and bend the moral arc of the universe toward justice.
 These are new muscles for many on the Left; they must be exercised if we are to compete.

 Culture War